Last Updated: April 2023

-The liability of this firm (including that of its partners, employees or agents) for loss or damage caused by our negligence, breach of contract, misrepresentation or otherwise (but not in respect of fraud or fraudulent misrepresentation) shall not exceed the limit set out in the Engagement Letter for each single originating cause, which amount includes all legal and other costs which we may incur in defending any actions against us.
+The liability of this firm (including that of its partners, employees or agents) for loss or damage cause by our negligence, breach of contract, misrepresentation) is, unless otherwise stated in a Scoping Letter, limited to a maximum sum of £15,000,000 (fifteen million pounds) for each single originating cause, which amount includes all legal and other costs which we may incur in defending any actions against us.
+Our liability is excluded entirely if we are obliged to comply with any statutory obligations placed upon us which cause you loss.
 This limitation of liability provision shall apply to each and every matter we handle for you unless otherwise agreed with you in writing.

 You also agree to indemnify us and hold us harmless against all losses, damages or costs howsoever caused which we may suffer in acting for you in this engagement (including, without limitation, our compliance with our statutory obligations), subject to the limitation in liability set out in the preceding paragraph.

 We are not allowed to act for you if there is a conflict between your interests and ours.
 For example, we normally cannot act for you if the other party in the transaction is a regular client of ours.
 If in the course this engagement a conflict of interest arises, we will let you know as soon as we become aware of it and discuss with you the course of action required.

 9. MONEY LAUNDERING